Zhang Peigang: Biography

 Zhang was born on 10 July 1913 in Hong'an County, Hubei, Republic of China.
 After graduating from the Department of Economics of Wuhan University in 1934, he worked for the Institute of Social Studies of Academia Sinica, performing agricultural surveys in Hebei, Zhejiang, and Guangxi.

 Zhang passed Chinese government scholarship exams for study abroad in 1940, and went to the United States to study at Harvard University the following year.
 He passed his master's exams in 1943 and earned his Ph.D. in economics in December 1945.

 He returned to China in 1946 and served as professor and chair of the Department of Economics of Wuhan University.
-The renowned economist Dong Fureng was one of his students.
+The economist Dong Fureng was one of his students.
 In 1948, Zhang was appointed counselor (the fourth-ranked official) in the Bangkok-based Asia and Far East Economic Committee of the United Nations.
 However, he decided to resign and return to China on the eve of the founding of the People's Republic of China in 1949.

 In 1952, Zhang was appointed a member of the planning committee for the founding of Huazhong Institute of Technology (now Huazhong University of Science and Technology, HUST), and became a professor of economics when the university opened in 1953.

 During the Cultural Revolution (1966–1976), Zhang was denounced as a "reactionary academic authority" and forced to perform hard labour.
 His large collection of foreign books and documents was destroyed.
 After the end of the Cultural Revolution, he was rehabilitated and later served as Honorary Dean of the School of Economics and Director of the Research Center of Economic Development at HUST.

 Zhang died at Wuhan Union Hospital on 23 November 2011, aged 98.
 He had been scheduled to receive the Lifetime Achievement Award of HUST on the day he died.